 WiFi Data Logger Case Study

-Margiotti and Kroll Paediatrics are a US private practice dedicated to providing the best possible health care to their patients.
-The practice is a full-service care centre, with five independent locations.
+Margiotti and Kroll Pediatrics are a US private practice dedicated to providing the best possible health care to their patients.
+The practice is a full-service care center, with five independent locations.
 Founded in 2001, Gerard Margiotti and Barry Kroll are running their medical business under the theme: “Modern care, old-fashioned caring”.

 Historically, child vaccinations were very regular procedures in the practice, as the US immunisation schedule recommends a number of vaccinations for children between the ages of 1 – 23 months.